azucenaj/Assessment4/README.md

 Log in and create account
 post and like

-The following function are currently in issues and most codes are on local drive and sompe parts are not have been upload:
+The following function are currently in issues and most codes are on local drive and sompe parts are not have been upload due to the parts cause discrepancies on the other functionality:
 Upload image file
 Authentication
 Chat functionality